HyacinthBots/LilyBot/docs/commands.md

 **Required Member Permissions**: Moderate Members

 * Arguments:
-	* `user` - Person to warn - User
+	* `user` - Person to action - User
-	* `reason` - Reason for warning - Defaulting String
+	* `reason` - The reason for the action - Defaulting String
-	* `dm` - Whether to send a direct message to the user about the warning - Optional Boolean
+	* `dm` - Whether to send the user a direct message about the action - Optional Boolean
 	* `image` - An image you'd like to provide as extra context for the action - Optional Attachment

 ---
-### Command name: `remove-warn`
+### Command name: `remove-warning`
 **Description**: Removes a user's warnings

 **Required Member Permissions**: Moderate Members

 * Arguments:
-	* `user` - Person to remove warn from - User
+	* `user` - Person to action - User
-	* `dm` - Whether to send a direct message to the user about the warning - Defaulting Boolean
+	* `dm` - Whether to send the user a direct message about the action - Defaulting Boolean

 ---
 ### Command name: `news-publishing set`